Common sense isn't.

 for over 3 hours straight.

 There is a relatively recent, infamous historical connection with this hike route.
 James Earl Ray (Oak Ridger, Who Really Shot Martin Luther King Jr.?"
-February 20, 2004) and six other prisoners escaped from nearby Brushy Mountain State Prison in the early evening of Friday, June 10, 1977 (Oak Ridger May 7,1998 article).
+February 20, 2004, at archive) and six other prisoners escaped from nearby Brushy Mountain State Prison in the early evening of Friday, June 10, 1977 (Oak Ridger May 7,1998 article, at archive).
 According to Building Time at Brushy by Stonney Lane, after they followed a creek up the mountain side away from the prison, three of the escaped prisoners, including Ray, climbed up "the old Seven Mine road"to the tower road.
 They then followed the tower road a short distance before spending the night hiding in brush and rock overhangs below the road.
 The next evening, Saturday, they followed the tower road some more, and then followed an old strip mine pit and another old mining road down to the valley bottom near Highway 116 and New River.

 The creek pictured at right, seen from the tower road, is not the same creek the escapees followed up the mountain side, because it is on the opposite side of the mountain from the prison, but the terrain is probably similar.
 It also shows a little of the sedimentary layers found all around the area.